subhanKhalid/subhanKhalid/README.md

-# Hey 👋
+# Hi 👋

-Software Tester
+## About
+Software Engineer with a focus on test automation in CI/CD world.